 The way we disagree has an impact on the quality of our work, the resilience of our relationships, and the joy in our lives.

-For over two decades Dr. Tammy Lenski has brought the tools and skills of the executive coach, professional mediator, and conflict resolution speaker, and teacher to help individuals, pairs, and teams navigate disagreement better, address friction, and build alignment.
+For over two decades Dr. Tammy Lenski has brought the tools and skills of the executive coach, mediator, teacher, and conflict resolution speaker to help individuals, pairs, and teams navigate disagreement better, address friction, and build alignment.

 Tammy’s current work centers on helping individuals and teams disagree better by creating the conditions for robust collaboration and sound decisions while also fostering resilient personal and professional relationships.